The best culinary sages are the plain narrow leafed and non-flowering broad leaves types.

 When old woody herbs develop lower stems, they can be propagated by mounding.

-The medical uses for growing sage include making sage flavored tea which counteracts sweating.
+The medical uses for sage include making sage flavored tea which counteracts sweating.

 An infusion of the herb has been used in the past to treat anxiety, depression, and liver disorders.